Antoinette Lee

 Legislative style

-Proactive sponsor focused on community recognition and infrastructure improvements.
+Proactive sponsor focused on community health initiatives and cultural recognition.

 - •Sponsorship of BL2025-1008 to establish a Voluntary Attainable Housing Incentive Program.